Disabling the Matrix / Chapter 7 / Riddles, Archons, and Mud Shadows

 On October 10, 2010, a whole village disappeared in the Shaanxi province, near the Qinling Mountains in China, not far from a nuclear facility.
 The inhabitants of Xian Yang, a nearby town, noticed strange lights at about 10 o’clock that night.
 The glowing objects seemed to be rotating.
 The display of lights lasted for about two hours.
 The villagers vanished forever, all gone.

-http://www.latest-ufo-sightings.net/2010/10/ufo-caused-entire-village-to-disappear.html UFOs?
+UFOs?
 Perhaps they were carried to safety, away from the nuclear plant.

 Crop circles, called Devil’s Mowing in years long past due to their unexplained origins, have appeared since the 1600s.
 The Nature Journal mentioned them in the 1800s.
 Some crop circles have been made by pranksters, but not all.
 Italian inventor, Umberto Baudo says:

-“Crop circles: the media and science treats this phenomenon subtly, but it is of great importance for humanity.
+“Crop circles: the media and science treat this phenomenon subtly, but it is of great importance for humanity.
 Only those who study it seriously can understand that it is not a joke.
 After a long and exhausting study, I can demonstrate that many of these crop patterns are not man-made.
-Since the beginning of my research, I noticed they were technical drawings which show us new ways to produce free energy.”
+Since the beginning of my research, I noticed they were technical drawings that show us new ways to produce free energy.”
 Source: https://youtu.be/r4fIaT89R-w

-Alan Holt, a project manager for NASA, visited Wiltshire in Southwest England in the year 2000, and (while in the crop circle fields) he asked the crop artist to show him something which might help his research into “advanced transport field physics.”
+Alan Holt, a project manager for NASA, visited Wiltshire in Southwest England in the year 2000, and (while in the crop circle fields) he asked the crop artist to show him something that might help his research into “advanced transport field physics.”
 Two days later, a diagram of “the magnetic field near a bar magnet” appeared in crops at Avebury, Wiltshire.

 During the 16th century, crop circles already sprouted on sowed fields.
 But in most places, people still traveled on horseback, stagecoaches, and sailboats.
 This lifestyle endured until about 200 years ago.
 Gasoline cars only started to appear in the early 1900s.

-So who built some of the impressive, old buildings that are still standing?
+Thus, who built some of the impressive, old buildings that are still standing?
 Was there a mud flood around 300 years ago?
 Where did the hundreds of orphaned children come from?
 A reset?
 Are we overlapping dimensions?
 We are living in extraordinary times.

 To delve deeper into the mysteriously lost empire of Tartaria: https://odysee.com/@WallieBuddz:8/Our-Buried-Past-The-Mud-Flood:6?r=AZbFrCxjhhHyr94gNLRKDkdP8DrDyXuj and https://youtu.be/mk2Q6Vsph7s (Jon Levi)